Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 Here’s something I learned the hard way: English ivy does NOT want direct sunlight.

-When I first brought my ivy home, I placed it in a south-facing window, thinking more sun equals happier plant.
+When I first brought my ivy home, I placed it in a south-facing window, thinking more sun equals a happier plant.
 Within two weeks, the leaf tips started turning brown and crispy.
 The direct afternoon sun was literally burning the leaves.

 English ivy thrives in bright, indirect light.
 The ideal spots are:

-- North-facing window: Gentle, consistent light all day
+- North-facing window: gentle, consistent light all day

-- East-facing window: Soft morning sun, shade in the afternoon
+- East-facing window: soft morning sun, shade in the afternoon

-Pro tip for variegated varieties: If you have an ivy with cream or white leaf edges, it needs a bit more light than solid green types.
-Too little light and those pretty variegations will fade to solid green.
+Pro tip for variegated varieties: if you have an ivy with cream or white leaf edges, it needs a bit more light than solid green types.
+Too little light, and those pretty variegations will fade to solid green.

 How to Water English Ivy (Without Killing It)

-This is where most people—including me—go wrong.
+This is where most people — including me — go wrong.

-Here’s the golden rule I now follow: Let the top 1 inch of soil dry out before watering again.
+Here’s the golden rule I now follow: let the top 1 inch of soil dry out before watering again.

 My Watering Routine